DanWahlin/CodeWithDanDockerServices/README.md

 to the local storage volume, initialize the DB, and seed the database.
 Wait around 45 - 60 seconds and then hit refresh a few times.
 Once everything is loaded and ready you should see data in the app.

+1. When you're done run `kubectl delete -f .k8s` to delete the Kubernetes resources.
+Not that the volume mentioned earlier will still be there so you'll have to manully clean up the data/db folder.

 This demo includes a LoadBalancer service for nginx which is why you can hit http://localhost.
 To expose a specific port for localhost for the nginx Pod, get the name of the `nginx` pod by running `kubectl get pods` and use the pod name in the following command: